 A diagnosis of Asperger syndrome can easily be missed or delayed because the symptoms may be attributed to other conditions.
 For information on misdiagnosis, refer to misdiagnosis of Asperger syndrome.

 There is no cure for Asperger syndrome, although people with the disorder can be treated to best cope with their challenges.
 Treatment involves a multifaceted approach.
 For more information on treatment, refer to treatment of epilepsy....more »

 Asperger syndrome can be a difficult diagnosis to make because there is no single test to detect it.
 An accurate diagnosis generally requires the evaluation of a team of professionals who are specialists in developmental disorders.

 In addition, the symptoms of Asperger syndrome are similar to some symptoms of some other disorders.
-This can result in a delayed or missed ...more misdiagnosis »
+This can result in a delayed ...more misdiagnosis »

 The following medical conditions are some of the possible